Kryabokon/Puzzler-Project/README.md

 >**How is interface makes you feel?**
 >_I like it is simple and intuitive_
 >**What Kind of mood do you feel in this place**
->_It is mysterious and spooky_ [spoiler](it wasn't what I was going for in the first build but I mysterious lightning suited my project better then magical)[/spoiler]
+>_It is mysterious and spooky_

+(it wasn't what I was going for in the first build but I mysterious lightning suited my project better then magical)

 After I resolved scaling and building project further more interesting finds appear